Paideieitor/PW2Code/README.md

   - Limits the maximum level a Pokémon can be
   - If the level cap variable is set to 0 the level cap is ignored (0 is the default value)
   - Rare Candies ignore the level cap, you can change that in the ``settings.h`` file
+  - The Day Care respects the level cap, you can change that in the ``settings.h`` file
   - Set the game variable 16415 to the level cap you want using CTRMap or some other editor:
     - To change the levelcap use the command WorkSet ``EventWorks.Set(16415, <new level cap>)`` in a script
 ### Disable EVs